Beck (manga): Production

 Just as Harold Sakuishi realized there were so few manga about music, his editor told him, "you love music, why not do a manga about music?"
 The artist joked that he had to take the chance because if it failed, he could then blame it on the editor.
 Describing Beck, he said, "I really like music because I believe that in ordinary life it's something not ordinary to express a thing that is not fitted to our usual life.
 So actually music is an approach to some kind of truth and this manga is about those people who challenge and look for the truth."
 He also noted that he was inspired by American culture when creating the series.
 Discussing the difficulty of expressing music in manga, Yohei Takami, Sakuishi's editor at Kodansha, noted how in the early volumes of Beck, they included the scores in the art, but for the later volumes, they realized they did not need to do that as "the story was synchronized in the reader's mind".
 Sakuishi believes he was careful to leave room for the reader to imagine what the sound was like as he did not want to push his view of it onto them.
 He utilized his own experiences attending concerts, including the Fuji Rock Festival, for the concert and festival scenes in the manga.
 In 2006, the artist said his work schedule was to draw about five pages a day.

 Sakuishi reportedly named the manga after both Jeff Beck and Beck.
 He used other famous musicians as models for aspects of the characters.
 The way Koyuki holds his guitar was based on that of Tom Morello, Ryusuke and his guitar playing were inspired by Jimmy Page, while Chiba's attitude and style were based on Zack de la Rocha.
-Sakuishi said that Chiba and Koyuki show different sides of his own personality, Chiba the evil side and Koyuki the good, while Saitou was based on his swimming mentor.
+Sakuishi said that Chiba and Koyuki show different sides of his own personality, Chiba the evil side and Koyuki the good, while Saito was based on his swimming mentor.
 Chiba is also modeled after Daisuke Chiba, Sakuishi's friend and vocalist of the band Buckingham Q-Den.
 Buckingham Q-Den's guitarist is named Ryusuke Minami, and is therefore believed by Beck fans to be the name source of the manga's character with the same name.

 Shunsuke Saga of the pop culture website Real Sound pointed out further references and inspirations.
 Taira's choice of bass, funky bass lines and shirtlessness all point to Flea, while the way Koyuki sings with his hands behind his back when without a guitar is taken from Liam Gallagher.
 Saga noted that theories on the model for Saku include Kazushi Sakuraba, as Sakuishi is a professional wrestling fan, and Dragon Ash drummer Makoto Sakurai, while the band Beck itself seems to be inspired by alternative rock acts from the 1980s and 1990s, such as Rage Against the Machine and the Red Hot Chili Peppers.